alansf/grax-salesforce/README.md

 	<i>(Skip to the next step if you have one)</i>

-1. Right click "Open Link in New Tab"
+1. Right click Deploy to Salesforce Button - "Open Link in New Tab"

     <a href="https://deploytosalesforce.herokuapp.com?owner=HardingPoint&repo=grax-salesforce">
 	  <img alt="Deploy to Salesforce"
 	       src="https://deploytosalesforce.herokuapp.com/resources/img/deploy-to-salesforce3.png">
 	</a>

 1. Make sure that the username and organization matches with what you've logged in with.

 1. Click Deploy

 1. Configure GRAX